-I discuss my role and 2010-11 activities under the Whistleblowers Protection Act 2001 (the Act) in Part 1 of my annual report.
+I have discussed my role and 2011-12 activities of my office under the Whistleblowers Protection Act 2001 in Part 1 of my annual report.

 Under section 69 of the Act I am required to issue guidelines to help public bodies handle disclosures and comply with the Act.
-The guidelines are provided in Appendix 2 of this report and on my website at www.ombudsman.vic.gov.au.
+The guidelines are provided in Appendix 2 of this report.
+They are also on my website at www.ombudsman.vic.gov.au.

-4 Financial statements for the year ended 30 June 2011
+4 Financial statements for the year ended 30 June 2012

+Independent Report - Victorian Auditor-General's Office 40

-Comprehensive operating statement 40
+Comprehensive operating statement 42

-Balance sheet 41
+Balance sheet 43

-Statement of changes in equity 42
+Statement of changes in equity 44

-Cash flow statement 43
+Cash flow statement 45

-Notes to the financial statements 30 June 2011 44
+Notes to the financial statements 30 June 2012 46

-Accountable Officer's and Chief Financial Officer's declaration 60
+Accountable Officer's and Chief Financial Officer's declaration 71